VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 .. py:function:: vibrosim_plot_welder_motion

-    This processtrak step will plot the welder motion.
+    This ProcessTrak step will plot the welder motion.

     Provided by the ``VibroSim_WelderModel`` package.